fix buffalo today

 Buffalo's 'Hamilton Ward House'

-Most readers of my little Masten neighborhood blog already know about my fascination with Coe Place.
+Most readers of this Masten neighborhood blog already know about my fascination with Coe Place.
 Chris Hawley has just completed the research on one of Buffalo's emerging historical land marks, the 'Hamilton Ward House' formerly known as 19 Coe Place.

 Introducing the...'Hamilton Ward House'